TIPS & TRIPS: Our selection of things to do

 Did you ever walk on a bridge – not among cars and people, but up there where the pylons and arches are?
 Bridgewalking Lillebælt leads you over the old Lillebælt Bridge, under supervision of a trained guide (English and German avilable) and with all the necessary precautions to prevent you from coming to harm.
 Enjoy the height, the sea, the ships- even the slight shuddering of the bridge when a train passes…

-Crown Princess Mary opened this site officially two years ago – you can watch her crossing the bridge on a windy day here:
+Crown Princess Mary opened this site officially three years ago – you can watch her crossing the bridge on a windy day here:

 Crown Princess Mary at the top of the Lillebælt bridge Basically she says it is really worthwhile, the views are spectacular even if it’s really windy up there.